 - Capital Repayment goes towards repaying your original investment, the amount you have lent.
 Repayments of the amount lent are not subject to income tax.

-- Bonus should be treated as income from a tax perspective.
+- Bonus should be treated as interest from a tax perspective.

-Fixed, Inflation-linked, Income Growth and Short Term Debentures
+Fixed, Inflation-linked, Income Growth, Short Term and Development Debentures and Corporate Bonds

-With a Fixed Return, Inflation-linked or Income Growth Debenture the investment income is treated as interest from a tax perspective.
+For the majority of the investments on Abundance the investment income is treated as interest from a tax perspective.
+This is the case for all investment types on Abundance except Variable Return Debentures.
 Your Cash Return will therefore be taxed according to your income tax band and should be declared on your tax return.

 Variable Return Debentures